brianglass/anastasis/files/friday_matins.md

 God is our king from of old; he has worked salvation in the midst of the earth. ****

-The soldiers watching. Ã”ὸÃ­ Ã´άÃ¶Ã¯Ã­ Ã³Ã¯Ãµ Ã“Ã¹Ã´ήÃ±.
+The soldiers watching. Ôὸí ôάöïí óïõ Óùôήñ.

 The weapon of the Cross was once revealed in war to the devout King Constantine as an invincible trophy against his foes through Faith.
 The hostile powers tremble at it; it has become the salvation of the faithful and the boast of Paul.